 Read The Moving Child I EBook and gain a fresh and in-depth understanding of how to support healthy movement development in children.
 We take you on a journey from the womb through age 7.
 You can browse best practices or read more in depth about particular topics, and enjoy more of the expertise of film subjects.
-You can read a sample chapter.
 Moving Child II and III Ebooks will be forthcoming.

 We begin in utero, with the understanding that how supported a mother may feel, and whether she is able to utilize movement as a tool to de-stress, can greatly impact the little one growing inside.
 What kinds of movement are helpful during pregnancy?
 What else impacts healthy neuromotor development in utero?

 Engaging movement practices in preparation for birth, and how the process of birth unfolds can significantly impact sensorimotor development.
 With the right supports, all birth “imprints” can be “repatterned”.
 How we support babies to securely bond to parents body-to-body post-birth is crucial.

 The ways in which we make eye contact, touch, hold, carry, move with, breathe with newborns and babies can deeply affect their psychological, physical development and learning ability for life.
 Learn more about bonding body to body as we explore the ways in which mammals are designed to secure connection.